-We found the trail that led away from the cliffs over the dusty scrub land, it was a full day’s trek across a sparse landscape dotted here and there with low trees, acacia (Palo Blanco) mostly, distinguishable by their white trunks.
-When we stopped we found what shade we could under one of these trees, we were careful with the water, and we walked in virtual silence.
+We found the trail that led away from the cliffs over the dusty scrubland.
+It was a full day’s trek across a sparse landscape dotted here and there with low trees, acacia (Palo Blanco) mostly, distinguishable by their white trunks.
+When we stopped we found what shade we could under one of those trees.
+We were careful with the water, and we walked in virtual silence.
 All our energy was reserved for the journey.

-Looking up into the distance the vast plain stretched to the horizon and shimmered in the intense heat offering the prospect of a lake or mountains, something welcoming in the distance that you would never reach because it was an illusion.
-By the end of the afternoon I was putting one foot in front of the other willing myself on.
-It was will power only that brought the little white building into view.
+Looking up into the distance the vast plain stretched to the horizon and shimmered in the intense heat, offering the prospect of a lake or mountains.
+Something welcoming in the distance that you would never reach because it was an illusion.
+By the end of the afternoon I was putting one foot in front of the other, forcing myself on.
+It was will power alone that brought the little white building into view.

 Jabez called me as he pushed open the wooden door, “What are you doing?”
-He asked and rather irritated added, “Get inside.”
+He sounded rather irritated, “Get inside.”

 Jabez had found an oil lamp, without the yellow glow I would not have seen further than arm’s length.
 The place looked uninhabited to me.